 - Someone who self-identifies as Jewish and has an interest in exploring the connections between Judaism and social justice work.

 Written Application: Applications are now open!
 Our early application deadline is January 24, 2018, and our regular application deadline is March 5, 2018.
+The fellowship will begin in early Fall of 2018 and end the summer of 2019.
 For details on the other phases of the application process, click here.

 The written application consists of an online form, a one-page resume, a personal statement (see below for prompt) and two references (see below to download the recommendation form).
 Only one reference is required for an application to be considered officially complete, but a second reference is encouraged.